Is Diatomaceous Earth Safe For Pets?

 Always wear gloves and a face mask when using D.E. whether you're removing pests from your pet or the garden.

-Diatomaceous earth for dogs and cats
+Diatomaceous earth for flea control for dogs and cats

 Advertisement